IshaanKhattar045022/SDA_Project-1_045022/README.md

 This graph visualizes the GDP distribution across various countries in South Asia and parts of Southeast Asia, using a heatmap-style color scale to indicate economic output.
 The map highlights which countries have the highest and lowest GDP regarding current US dollars.

 **_Interpretation:_**
-The map uses a color gradient, where darker shades represent higher GDP levels.
+The map uses gradient colors, where darker shades represent higher GDP levels.
 For instance, India, shown in darker blue and green shades, indicates a significant economic presence compared to its neighbors.
 In contrast, countries like Sri Lanka are shaded in dark blue, reflecting lower GDP figures relative to India and surrounding nations.
 Overall, this visual representation emphasizes economic disparities in the region, illustrating how wealth is distributed unevenly across neighboring countries.

 **4. Mortality Trends by Region:**